 3. “You’re crazy”

-A prime example is they will plant seeds of doubt that they are texting other people, so when you happen to glance at their texts to reassure yourself, they notice and call you out on it, claiming you’re crazy and/or controlling.
+A prime example is they will plant seeds of doubt that they are texting other people.
+So when you happen to glance at their texts to reassure yourself, they notice and call you out on it.
+They will claim that you are crazy and/or controlling.
 Pay close attention to the way they speak about their exes in this scenario, as it can give you a big hint to the way they behave.